mockingbirdnest/Principia/README.md

 Principia is released on every [new moon](https://en.wikipedia.org/wiki/New_moon) with whatever features and bug fixes are ready at the time.
 This ensures relatively timely improvements and bug fixes.

-Download the binary (Ubuntu, macOS, and Windows) [here for 1.3.1](https://goo.gl/riy9cm), and [here for 1.4.4](https://goo.gl/u42kuy).
-Or, if you don't trust our binary, build the mod from the [Δημόκριτος](https://github.com/mockingbirdnest/Principia/releases/tag/2018071303-Δημόκριτος) release.
+Download the binary (Ubuntu, macOS, and Windows) [here for 1.3.1](https://goo.gl/RsV7HP), and [here for 1.4.5](https://goo.gl/PpkKgX).
+Download the [“Trappist-1 for Principia”](https://github.com/mockingbirdnest/Principia/wiki/Installing,-reporting-bugs,-and-frequently-asked-questions#installing-trappist-1-for-principia) mini-mod [here](https://goo.gl/pGVfXz).
+Or, if you don't trust our binary, build the mod from the [Desargues](https://github.com/mockingbirdnest/Principia/releases/tag/2018081110-Desargues) release.